camunda/camunda-docs/docs/guides/getting-started-orchestrate-human-tasks.md

 </Tabs>

 ### Design the process

-Next, you must design the process in Modeler.

 <Tabs groupId="install" className="tabs-hidden">
 <TabItem value="saas">

+Next, you must design the process itself.

 :::note

-Check you are in **Implement** mode as this allows you to configure the process technical details.
+Check you are in **Implement** mode so you can configure the process technical details.
 <img src={ImplementModeImg} style={{width: 250}} alt="Active implement mode tab" />

 :::